Preschool Activities with Easy Setups

 Water play painting with a foam brush on cardboard

-Use a small basin of water for a painting activity.
 Provide a piece of cardboard to use as your canvas and a paintbrush for dipping into the water.
-A foam brush works well for spreading water on the canvas.
+A sponge paint brush is fun for spreading water on the canvas.

 Preschool activities with simple setups